dgruninger97/Project/docs/notebook.md

 them to have to carry around their laptop all day with them.
 What if they work at a job where you aren't close to your laptop?
 Therefore, a mobile application would be helpful in the sense that it will allow clients to remotely make coffee or check how much coffee is left (QAS1 + QAS2).
 Additionally, according to external research, mobile applications make it very easy to use REST APIs rather than HTTPS (Technical concerns - 3).
-Finally, using a mobile application will help addresses the ability for the client to authorize CM2W Admins to access their data over an APP (Concerns - Roles 5).
+Finally, using a mobile application will help addresses the ability for the client to authorize CM2W Admins to access their data over an app (Concerns - Roles 5).

 External Research: https://savvyapps.com/blog/how-to-build-restful-api-mobile-app